 It is important to remember to stay relaxed, smiling, and positive.
 You should show your baby or child that not everything is going to be painful, be playful.
 The exercises are not meant to be forceful or prolonged.
 Stretching exercises with quick and precise movements are best.
 A small amount of spotting or bleeding is common while doing the exercises, especially in the first few days.

 Please view the following videos for some examples of how to do them.

 You may use Tylenol, Ibruprofen (if 6 months of age or older), or other homeopathic measures to help with discomfort.
 Starting a few days after the procedure, the wound(s) will look gooey white and/or yellow in appearance.
 This is a completely normal inflammatory response.
 The body’s natural way to make a band-aid.

 This is the easier of the 2 sites to stretch and if you are doing both lip and tongue, start with the lip.
 Place your finger under the lip and move it up as high as it will go, until you feel resistance.
 Then gently sweep from side to side for several seconds.
 Remember, the goal is to open the opposing surfaces of the lip and gum so they cannot stick together.

 Under the Tongue Stretches

-Insert both index fingers into the mouth and dive under the tongue and pick up the posterior part of the tongue and lift towards the roof of the baby’s mouth.
+Insert both index fingers into the mouth with fingertips touching and dive under the tongue and pick up the posterior part of the tongue and lift towards the roof of the baby’s mouth.
 The tongue needs three separate stretching motions:

-- Turn your finger sideways and do a rolling pin motion to try and keep the diamond as deep as possible.
+- Try and keep the diamond as deep as possible.
 Start at the fold “center” of the diamond and move to either side of the diamond top and bottom to loosen up the muscles of the tongue and floor of the mouth.